LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 because x-hair is set automatically as soon as a monster comes into view and can still be adjusted for as long as the missile to fling is not chosen.
 However, sometimes you want to examine the level map tile by tile or assign persistent personal targets to party members.
+The latter is essential in the rare cases when your henchmen (non-leader actors) can move autonomously or fire opportunistically (via innate skills or rare equipment).
-The latter is essential in the rare cases when your non-leader actors can move or fire opportunistically (via innate skills or rare equipment).
+Also, if your henchman is adjacent to more than one enemy, setting his target is makes him melee a particular foe.

 You can enter the detailed aiming mode with the `*` keypad key that selects enemies or the `/` keypad key that cycles among items on the floor and marks a tile underneath an item.
 You can move x-hair with direction keys